matomo-org/matomo-java-tracker/README.md

 * Fork this project
 * Create a feature branch from the _master_ branch
 * Write awesome code that does awesome things
-* Write awesome test to test your awesome code
+* Write awesome tests to test your awesome code
 * Verify that everything is working as it should by running _mvn test_.
 If everything passes, you may want to make sure that your tests are covering everything you think they are!
   Run `mvn verify` to find out!